afilfarhan/MultiModaAgent/README.md

 System B, prompt with Few-shot learning

 # Requirements

+In the test.txt file put the sentences to test for accuracy, in realvalue.txt put the labels corresponding to the sentence in test.txt

 Furhat SDK should be installed from (https://furhat.io/)

 Secret key from OpenAI is required, this key should be present in **_serviceKey_** variable in chatpgt.kt file